Quantum dot-based high-fidelity universal quantum gates in noisy environment: Methodology

-In Eq.~\ref{Non_cohrent_master1}, $C_n$ corresponds to the relaxation/dephasing operator for the system.
-In Eq.~\ref{Non_cohrent_master2} and Eq.~\ref{Non_cohrent_master4}, $w_{jk}>0$ correspond to positive relaxation transition, whereas in Eq.~\ref{Non_cohrent_master3} and Eq.~\ref{Non_cohrent_master5} $w_{kj}<0$ correspond to negative relaxation transition. $C_{i1}$ ($\Upsilon^+_{jk}$) and $C_{i2}$ ($\Upsilon^-_{kj}$) correspond to positive and negative relaxation operator (rate) due to hyperfine noise.
-Similarly, $C_{i3}$ ($P^+_{jk}$) and $C_{i4}$ ($P^-_{kj}$) correspond to positive and negative relaxation operator (rate) due to phonon interaction \cite{mehl2013noise}.
-The term $\ket{w_j}\bra{w_k}$ corresponds to the relaxation operator, where transition happens from state $w_k$ to $w_j$ (energy gap $w_{jk}$).
+Eq.~\ref{Non_cohrent_master2} to Eq.~\ref{Non_cohrent_master5} denote the relaxation operators in a spin qubit system.
+In Eq.~\ref{Non_cohrent_master2} and Eq.~\ref{Non_cohrent_master4}, $w_{jk}>0$ corresponds to positive transition (energy absorption) whereas in Eq.~\ref{Non_cohrent_master3} and Eq.~\ref{Non_cohrent_master5}, $w_{kj}<0$ corresponds to negative transition (energy emission). $C_{i1}$ ($\Upsilon^+_{jk}$) and $C_{i2}$ ($\Upsilon^-_{kj}$) are positive and negative relaxation operators (rates) due to HFI noise.
+Similarly, $C_{i3}$ ($P^+_{jk}$) and $C_{i4}$ ($P^-_{kj}$) are positive and negative relaxation operators (rates) due to phononic noise \cite{mehl2013noise}.
 In $C_{i1}$ and $C_{i2}$, $\delta E_{nuc}$ = 0.3 $\mu$eV for GaAs~\cite{taylor2006hyperfine,paget1977low}.
-The parameter $\delta E_{nuc}$ is associated with the nuclear magnetic field (due to nuclear spin) experienced by confined electron. $\Upsilon$ is the constant associated with relaxation due to hyperfine noise, in $C_{i1}$ and $C_{i2}$.
-The temperature of the system is $T_{k}$ = 10 $\mu$eV (125mK). $P$ is the constant associated with the relaxation operator due to phononic interaction, whereas $E_{kj}$ corresponds to Zeeman split between the energy levels ~\cite{mehl2013noise,amasha2008electrical}.
+The parameter $\delta E_{nuc}$ is associated with the nuclear magnetic field (due to nuclear spin) experienced by the confined electron. $\Upsilon$ is the constant associated with relaxation due to hyperfine noise, in $C_{i1}$ and $C_{i2}$.
+The temperature of the system is $T_{k}$ = 10 $\mu$eV (125mK). $P$ is the constant associated with the relaxation operator due to phononic interactions, whereas $E_{kj}$ corresponds to Zeeman split between the energy levels ~\cite{mehl2013noise,amasha2008electrical}.
 The dephasing operator is given in Eq.~\ref{Dephasing_operator_single_spin} where the value of $T_2^*$ is taken from an experiment~\cite{koppens2008spin}.